onedayatatime/spiritsoulbody/docs/holy-spirit.md

 > But if Christ is in you, then even though your body is subject to death because of sin, the Spirit gives life because of righteousness. - **Romans 8:10**
 > And if the Spirit of him who raised Jesus from the dead is living in you, he who raised Christ from the dead will also give life to your mortal bodies because of his Spirit who lives in you. - **Romans 8:11**
 > So it is written: “The first man Adam became a living being”f ; the last Adam, a life-giving spirit. - **1 Corinthians 15:45**
+> He has made us competent as ministers of a new covenant—not of the letter but of the Spirit; for the letter kills, but the Spirit gives life. - **2 Corinthians 3:6**

+#### He has a ministry
+> will not the ministry of the Spirit be even more glorious? - **2 Corinthians 3:8**
 #### He gives power
 > But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.” - **Acts 1:8**